iterative/dvc.org/static/docs/user-guide/contributing/docs.md

 ## Development environment

-Installing development environment is _highly_ recommended to format your code and documents in accordance with the style guidelines (below) automatically, and to run the server locally in case you are making some JS engine changes.
+It's highly recommended to run the Node docs app locally to check documentation changes before submitting them, and its very much needed in order to make changes to the [Node](https://nodejs.org/) documentation engine itself (rare).
+Source code files need to be properly formatted as well, which is also ensured by the full setup below.

 Get the latest development version by [forking](https://help.github.com/en/articles/fork-a-repo) and cloning the